Prag8855/aab/content/guides/blue-card.md

 ### 5. Wait

 The *Ausländerbehörde* will process your application, then invite you for an appointment.
-This can take [a few weeks](/guides/auslanderbehorde-wait-times).
-While you wait, your current [[National Visa]] or residence permit stays valid, even if it should expire.
+This takes [a few weeks](/guides/auslanderbehorde-wait-times).
+There is no way to track your application.
+While you wait, your current [[National Visa]] or residence permit [stays valid](/guides/residence-permit#if-your-visa-or-residence-permit-expires), even if it should expire.

 If you have an [opportunity card](/glossary/Chancenkarte), you can work 20 hours per week while you wait for your Blue Card.